Bosonic realization of SU(3) chiral Haldane phases: Chiral Topological transition

-We show the string order as a function of the strength of these two perturbations in Fig.~\ref{fig:perturbation}.
-As we can see, both the ground and first excited states show robust string orders corresponding to the perturbation $\delta_C$, while decaying significantly when the perturbation $\delta_T$ is included, signaling the breaking of a topological state.
+Note that we have kept track of the operators in the first terms of Eq.~(\ref{eq:casimir}) due to the non-trivial commutation relationship, and this terms serve as a check of our local representations.
+We show the string order as a function of the strength of these three perturbations in Fig.~\ref{fig:perturbation}.
+As we can see, both the ground and first excited states show robust string orders corresponding to the perturbation $\delta_C$ ($\delta_N$), while decaying significantly when the perturbation $\delta_T$ is included, signaling the breaking of a topological state.